14 Meanings

 Look at my hands

-They've found some surplus cheaper hands
+They've found some surplus, cheaper hands

-Rubbing palms and pick and choose
+Rubbing palms and pick and choose,

-Who will they choose?
+who will they choose?
+Here is the news.

-Look at this man
+Look at that building, look at this man

 Haloed and whitewashed